By Tim Lambert

 The Phoenicians exported cedar wood to Egypt.
 In return they imported Egyptian and papyrus (a type of paper made from the papyrus plant which grows in the Nile).

 The Phoenicians also traded with the Greeks.
 (Their name Phoenician is derived from the Greek word for purple-red).
 The Phoenicians made purple dye from murex shells and they were famous for their cloth industry.

-The Phoenicians also exported dishes made of precious metals, jewellery and glass vessels.
+The Phoenicians also exported dishes made of precious metals, jewelry and glass vessels.
 They imported copper from Cyprus and tin from Turkey (the two metals were combined to make bronze).
 Silver and tin were imported from Spain.

 For centuries the Phoenicians dominated long distance trade in the Mediterranean.
 However in time the Greeks grew to be their rivals.
 Alexander the Great finally ended the greatness of the Phoenicians.
 In 332 BC he captured Tyre and the Phoenicians were absorbed into his empire.